Atrial Fibrillation Specialist

 Initially, your Advanced Heart Care provider may suggest lifestyle changes to prevent your heart condition from worsening.
 These changes may include:

-Medications, such as beta blockers or blood thinners, may be necessary to prevent blood clots that cause stroke or a heart attack.
+Medications, such as beta-blockers or blood thinners, may be necessary to prevent blood clots that cause a stroke or a heart attack.